Adarsh2701/Zomato-Restaurants-Analysis-Tableau-Dashboard/README.md

 Tools Used
 Tableau: Employed Tableau for visualizing Zomato restaurant data and generating insights.

 Why This Project?

-This project was created to demonstrate proficiency in data analysis and visualization tools such as Excel, SQL, Power BI, and Tableau.
+This project was created to demonstrate proficiency in data analysis and visualization Tableau.
 By analyzing Zomato restaurant data, valuable insights were obtained into industry trends, enabling informed decision-making and strategic planning.

 Conclusion
 This project represents a meticulous analysis endeavor aimed at unraveling the intricate patterns within Zomato restaurant data.
 By leveraging a combination of advanced Excel functions, SQL queries, and interactive dashboards with Tableau, we've unearthed valuable insights crucial for informed decision-making within the restaurant industry.